alexandrelam/SLAMP/README.md

   </p>
 </div>

-## ✨ Overview

-SLAMP is your intelligent companion for crafting perfect LLM prompts.
-It helps you collect, organize, and format your code snippets with ease, making interactions with AI assistants more productive than ever.
+## 💡 What's SLAMP?

+⚡️ SLAMP is your new IntelliJ IDEA plugin that makes sharing code with AI models 🤖 a breeze!
+Just "SLAMP It" 🚀

+Ever found yourself:
+- 😫 Manually copying multiple files into your favorite LLM?
+- 🔍 Losing track of which files you've shared?
+- 📋 Formatting code snippets for better AI understanding?

+Say goodbye to these hassles – just SLAMP It!

 ## 🚀 Features